DaniDelHoyo/Supplementary-Files/README.md

   Sheet 2: contains the GO terms enriched for each of the 4 result set as well as the inclusion or not of these GO terms in the lists of Infection related GO terms
   Sheet 3: contains the list of GO terms and their functions Sheet 4: list result of adding all children GO terms of the previous list

+Figure S1: Best 30 predicted interactions for the S. lycopersicum – P. infestans pathosystem using only domains in the pipeline.
+Left: D set (not including cytoplasm).
+Right: DC set (including cytoplasm).
+Pathogen effectors are plotted as red triangles, host targets as black circles and the rest of host proteins as blue circles.

+Figure S2: Best 30 predicted interactions for the S. lycopersicum – P. infestans pathosystem using also motifs in the pipeline.
+Left: DM set (not including cytoplasm).
+Right: DMC set (including cytoplasm).
+Pathogen effectors are plotted as red triangles, host targets as black circles and the rest of host proteins as blue circles.

+Figure S3: Dyer (A) and Zhang (B) scores for STRING interactome and for negative interactome protein pairs using domains and motifs.